B Line (Valley Metro)

 The B Line is a light rail line in Phoenix, Arizona.
-It is the north-south line operating as part of the Valley Metro Rail system.
+It is the north-south line operating as part of the Valley Metro Rail & Streetcar system.
 Service began on June 7, 2025.
 The line's inauguration introduced a new two-line system, whereas the system had previously operated with a single line.
 The B Line runs from Metro Parkway to Baseline/Central Avenue.

 Service description

 Trains along the segment operate as a new line, originating at Baseline Road and running to the Downtown Phoenix Hub before taking over parts of the existing light rail system and continuing north to the terminus at Metro Parkway.
 An additional 17 light rail vehicles were purchased to accommodate the increase in runs.

 The B Line starts in Phoenix on the east side of the former Metrocenter shopping mall at the Metro Parkway station.
 The rail line runs east on an elevated viaduct, crossing over Interstate 17.
 After the crossing, the line's alignment parallels Mountain View Road before turning south on 25th Street.
 The line runs south on 25th Street, crossing the Arizona Canal and passing by the Rose Mofford Sports Complex.
-It continues until it reaches Dunlap Avenue where it swerves east on Dunlap, before turning south again on 19th Avenue for 4 mi.
-After three stops, it turns eastward again on Camelback Road for 2.5 mi, then turns south onto Central Avenue where it continues into Downtown Phoenix.
+It continues until it reaches Dunlap Avenue, where it swerves east on Dunlap, before turning south again on 19th Avenue for 4 mi.
+After three stops, it turns eastward again on Camelback Road for 2.5 mi, then turns south onto Central Avenue, where it continues into Downtown Phoenix.
 At Roosevelt Street, the line splits into one-way segments until Lincoln Street.
 Both track rejoins at Hadley Street.
-The rail line continues south under the Interstate 17 then Salt River bridge.
+The rail line continues south under the Interstate 17, then Salt River bridge.
 The light rail line ends at an intersection with Baseline Road at Baseline/Central Avenue station station.